districtr/districtr/docs/06charts/demographicstable.md

 to `RacialBalanceTable` as the `population` parameter.

-The purpose of the racial balance table is to allow users to select up to  three demographic groups using `SelectBoxes`, a labelled series of drop-downs with `Parameter`s and dispatchers that modifies [reducer] `chartState.activeSubgroupIndicies`.
+The purpose of the racial balance table is to allow users to select up to three demographic subgroups using `SelectBoxes`, a labelled series of drop-downs with `Parameter`s and dispatchers that modifies [reducer] `chartState.activeSubgroupIndicies`.

-Upon rendering, selected subgroups are collected from `chartState`, which are sent to a `DemographicsTable` that displays only up to three of these demographics.
+Upon rendering, selected subgroups are collected from `chartState`, which are sent to a `DemographicsTable` that displays the seleted subgroups.

 ## Use in AgeHistogramTable